yhs666/mc-docs.zh-cn/articles/media-services/media-services-dotnet-check-job-progress-with-queues.md

             string endPointAddress = Guid.NewGuid().ToString();

-            // Create and cache the Media Services credentials in a static class variable.
-            _cachedCredentials = new MediaServicesCredentials(
-                            mediaServicesAccountName,
-                            mediaServicesAccountKey,
-                            _defaultScope,
-                            _chinaAcsBaseAddressUrl);

-            // Create the API server Uri
+            // Create the context.
-            _apiServer = new Uri(_chinaApiServerUrl);

-            // Used the chached credentials to create CloudMediaContext.
-            _context = new CloudMediaContext(_apiServer, _cachedCredentials);
+            _context = new CloudMediaContext(mediaServicesAccountName, mediaServicesAccountKey);

             // Create the queue that will be receiving the notification messages.
             _queue = CreateQueue(storageConnectionString, endPointAddress);